 Maybe it was some type of venom,

-maybe perhaps some snake venom.
+maybe perhaps from snake venom.

 So the origin or the true etiology

-of DIC, it's a little peculiar.
+of the DIC, it's a little peculiar,

-But when it takes place and you have
+but when it takes place and you have

-that trigger, oh, it's really dangerous.
+that trigger, oh, it's really dangerous,

-Really dangerous, close to
+really dangerous, close

-to death, if not, already.
+to death, if not already.